FOREX-Dollar weakens further after Fed's retreat

 By Patrick Graham

-LONDON, March 17 (Reuters) - The dollar sank broadly on Thursday, falling almost another 2 percent to its weakest against the yen since late 2014 after a Federal Reserve meeting that left markets convinced U.S. interest rates would not rise soon.
+LONDON, March 17 (Reuters) - The dollar sank against other major currencies on Thursday, falling almost 2 percent to a three-week low against the yen, after a Federal Reserve meeting left markets convinced that U.S. interest rates would not rise anytime soon.

-The dollar index which measures the currency’s overall strength fell more than 1 percent to its lowest since October. .
-It hit 8-month lows against the Australian dollar and its weakest in a month against the euro, at $1.1342.
+The U.S. currency extended losses from Wednesday to trade at 111.675 yen as trading in European markets gathered pace, down 0.7 percent since trading closed in New York.

-Even sterling, buffeted by concerns over a slowing British economy and a tightening of some opinion polls ahead of the June referendum on a Brexit from the European Union, rose 0.6 percent to $1.4343.
+It fell more than 1 percent to its lowest in more than 8 1/2 months against the Australian dollar and half a percent to a one-month low against the euro at $1.1294.

-Last week’s data shows the yen is now backed by the biggest speculative positioning for further gains since the 2008 financial crisis drove it below 100 to the dollar.
-Some analysts say it may reach that level again from 111.12 yen on Thursday.
+The yen is now backed by the biggest speculative positioning for further gains since the 2008 financial crisis drove it below 100 to the dollar.
+Some analysts say it may reach that level again.

 “We’ve only seen long positions like this twice in the last 15 years, and both times we’ve seen big rallies in the yen,” said Neil Mellor, currency strategist with Bank of New York Mellon in London.